erinkeith/erinkeith.github.io/135/topics/functions.md

   While this comparison can help us understand why functions are important, it can also help us understand how to incorporate them into our programs if we imagine these recipes in a recipe book!
 The actual recipes themselves are like function <strong><em>definitions</em></strong>, since they contain the necessary instructions.
 The function <strong><em>call</em></strong> would be similar to when we actually use the recipe to make the dish.
 The function <strong><em>prototypes</em></strong> are like the table of contents at the beginning of the book, which is very convenient for finding the recipe pages when we need them.
 </p>
 <p>
   Finally, if we consider ingredients to be like <strong><em>arguments</em></strong> into the functions and the final dish as the <strong><em>returned output</em></strong>, the <strong><em>main</em></strong> function/chef becomes responsible for coordinating the larger aspects of the meal.
 They must guarantee the right ingredients are already in the kitchen (it would be strange to ask your uncle to make pumpkin pie, then tell him he has to go to the store first).
 They must make decisionns to synchronize the timing of when to start the dishes so everything can be ready to serve at roughly the same time.
-Finally, they must ensure there are enough serving bowls and platters to store finished dishes for the meal itself.
+Finally, they must ensure there are enough serving bowls and platters to store finished dishes for the meal itself.<br>
   <img src="https://github.com/user-attachments/assets/b36395d8-dfab-4806-b0d0-f1a24c861075" width="200">
 </p>